Skip to main content

 On an industrial block in Gowanus, Abbotsford Road Coffee Specialists is a glossy beacon between construction sites and warehouses.
 The interior is a cross between a high-end café, and a coffee factory.
 The bags of beans, stacks of boxes and loft-like space give the impression that this place knows what it’s doing when it comes to coffee.

 And they do.
 There are four brews available for retail customers, as well as specials like Matcha and Turmeric lattes.
-A small drip coffee costs $3.25 and a small cold brew costs $4.
 They sell brewing equipment, syrups, teas and, of course, beans to roast at home.
 They also offer coffee education courses, both for customers and potential business partners.

-Their menu includes all of the usual suspects, with a very delicious drip for $3.
+Their menu includes all of the usual suspects, with a very delicious drip.
 There is seating inside and around the shop.
-Or you can pick up a $5 Matcha Americano or a $7 Espresso Tonic to drink as you enjoy shopping or strolling on the High Line.
+Or you can pick up a Matcha Americano or an Espresso Tonic to drink as you enjoy shopping or strolling on the High Line.

 Blue Bottle specializes in serving coffee at its peak taste level, which differs in length of time between their different blends.
 Their brand is sleek and clean, with shiny beige counter-tops and a very clear, descriptive menu.
-A cup of cold brew is $4.25, and drip varies based on the variety of beans.
 Their menu will tell you the notes of flavor to be found in each cup, and your selection process can go from there.

 Yet another beloved coffee shop that has found its newest home inside Hudson Yards, the Australian brand Bluestone Lane has proven to be a wonderful mainstay for coffee lovers all over the city.